 Library meeting.
 All of you should meet with James Gulick about scholarly resources relating to your thesis topic.
 If you have not yet scheduled this meeting, please do so as soon as possible.
 Before you leave for semester break, you should begin to compile a list of the basic works (primary and secondary) you will need for your research.

 Departmental Response.
 Department faculty participating in the seminar will review and discuss all of the draft proposals and clarify the assignment of thesis advisor(s) for each project.
 Department faculty participating in advising senior theses this year are: Profs.
 E. Beretz, T. Hucks, K. Koltun-Fromm, N. Koltun-Fromm, A. McGuire, S. Sears, and J. Velji.
-Your thesis advisor(s) will send you a memo by campus mail or e-mail with the department’s advice by November 28th.
+Your thesis advisor(s) will send you a memo by campus mail or e-mail with the department’s advice by November 29th.

 Before you leave for Winter break.
 You should revise your thesis proposal in light of comments from your faculty advisor and begin to compile a list of the basic works (primary and secondary) you will need for your research, especially those texts that will be included in your initial annotated bibliography.
 Upon your return to campus in January, you should be able to present a revised thesis proposal as well as a detailed annotated bibliography of several key texts for your research.

 General Advice for Second Semester: The department expects all of you to use a computer for your thesis, and strongly encourages you to keep back-ups of all thesis materials.
 In the spring semester, you should set aside a minimum of fifteen hours per week for work on your thesis, in addition to weekly meetings with your advisor.
 Remember to allow additional time for any typing, revising, printing, or photocopying that may be required—and build in even more time for unforeseen emergencies.

 Spring Semester: Senior Seminar will meet on Thursday afternoon 1:30-4:00 p.m.
-Please make sure you pre-register for Religion 399b!
+Please make sure to pre-register for Religion 399b!

 Presentation of the Revised Thesis Proposal